jinghuazhao/Caprion/README.md

 ## 7. Variant identification

-Again we employs an iterative merging scheme.
+Again an iterative merging scheme is employed.